 One of the most lucrative beauty treatments in the UK is laser hair removal.

 That’s why so many of our Beaulaz students take the VTCT Level 4 Certificate in Laser Hair Removal and IPL.
 They’re opening their own clinics in advanced hair removal or adding this profitable service to their existing salons.
 In fact, it has become a necessity to install laser hair removal machines for professionals.

 When you’re ready to offer laser hair removal, you’ll have to start researching laser equipment and IPL machines.
 But if you’ve just started, you will find out that there are lots of choices, and it can be confusing as to what is the best machine for your clinic.

-As you probably know, in addition to Beaulaz, we own four Colaz Advanced Beauty Salons.
+As you probably know, in addition to Beaulaz, I am the brand owner of several Colaz Advanced Beauty Salons.
 Before we purchased the lasers and IPL machines for our salons, we spent considerable time researching suppliers and manufacturers.
 We wanted to find affordable equipment with good service contracts that would provide the best treatment for our hair removal and skin care clients.